Blendify/blender-manual/blender_docs/manual/editors/vse/sequencer/strips/sound.rst

 Pack
    This allows you to save the audio file into the blend-file.
 Caching
-   Caching loads a file into RAM and plays it from there, apposed to reading it for the hard drive.
+   Caching loads a file into RAM and plays it from there, instead of reading it for the hard drive.

 .. _sequencer-sound-waveform: